The Eleonora Duse Scholarship

 - International student (not a US citizen or permanent resident)

-- Be a New York applicant for the Fall term
+- Intend to study in New York for the Fall term if they are chosen

 - Have completed high school or the equivalent with a 2.5 GPA (75/100) or higher